 This beautiful oil has recently surfaced in many skincare and hair products within western society.
 Coconut oil is not a trend; it’s been a staple food in various cultures for many years.
 It not only tastes great, but it provides incredible benefits for your overall health.

 Although coconut oil is excellent for both your skin and hair, it’s also notorious for relieving stress, boosting immune function, aiding in heart disease, high blood pressure, kidney ailments, and diabetes.
-It also helps individuals lose weight, improve digestion, and so much more.
+As for other benefits of coconut oil, it also helps individuals lose weight, improve digestion, and so much more.

 A Little Coconut Oil Background